A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing and Exact: The Spectral Decomposition Theorem of Dynamical Systems

+\nd It should be noted that, under hypothesis of Theorem 8, $P$ mixing implies $P$ exact.
+Then since $P$ exact implies $P$ mixing (see eq.
+(4)) it follows that $P$ exact $\Longleftrightarrow$ $P$ mixing $\Longleftrightarrow$ $r=1$ (see remark 5.5.1 of \cite{LM}).

-\end{enumerate} \end{theorem} The version 2 of the \emph{Spectral Decomposition Theorem} says that if the classical Hamiltonian is such that Frobenius-Perron operator $P$ associated to the temporal evolution $T$ admits an equilibrium density $f_{\ast}$ then for very long times ($n \rightarrow \infty$) the state of the system $U_nf(x)=f(T_n(x))$ will oscillate between the characteristic functions $\overline{1}_{A_i}(x)$ with a remanent term $Q_{n}f(x)$ going to zero.
-In the next section we will see that this decomposition in two terms contains relevant information with each term associated to the type of spectrum.
-We have seen that the hypothesis of constrictiveness of the Markov operator $P$ and normalization of the measure space are sufficient to ensure the existence of a stationary density and to obtain a representation of the temporal evolution of any density through The Spectral Decomposition Theorem.
+\end{theorem} \nd Theorem \eqref{SDT} says that if classical Hamiltonian is such that Frobenius-Perron operator $P$ associated to time evolution $T$ admits an equilibrium density $f_{\ast}$ then in the asymptotic limit ($n \rightarrow \infty$) the state of the system $U_nf(x)=f(T_n(x))$ will oscillate between characteristic functions $\overline{1}_{A_i}(x)$ with a remainder term $Q_{n}f(x)$ going to zero.
+In next section we will see that a quantum version of SDT (called QSDT) contains relevant information about quantum spectrum.
+We have seen that constrictiveness of a Markov operator $P$ and normalization of measure space are sufficient to ensure the existence of stationary densities and to obtain a representation of their time evolution by means of SDT.